National Insurance Scheme Grenada

-A voluntary contributor is someone who is between ages 16 and the pensionable, and while not employed or self-employed, wish to continue to have contributions paid on their behalf.
+A voluntary contributor is someone who is between ages 16 and 65, and while not employed or self-employed, wish to continue to have contributions paid on their behalf.

 All self-employed persons are required by law to be registered with the NIS and to pay contributions.
-The contributions rate for a self-employed person is 12% of gross earnings.
-Self-employed persons over the the pensionable age are required to pay 1% of gross earnings for employment injury benefit.
-The maximum earnings on which contributions are payable is $5,000.00 per month
+The contributions rate for a self-employed person is 12.5% of gross earnings.
+Self-employed persons over the age of 65 are required to pay 1% of gross earnings for employment injury benefit.
+The maximum earnings on which contributions are payable is $5,200.00 per month

 Effective July 1, 2023, new Self-employed regulations were introduced.
 Under these regulations, Self-employed persons can: